Gabriella439/slides/marketing/marketing.md

 In other words: evangelism from visionaries turns off pragmatists

-This happens for the following reasons:
+Why is that?

-> * Lack of respect for the value of colleague's experiences
+# Lack of respect for the value of colleague's experiences
->
-> * Taking a greater interest in technology than in their industry
->
-> * Failing to recognize the importance of existing product infrastructure
->
-> * Overall disruptiveness

-# Lack of respect

-> Visionaries are the first people in their industry to see the potential of the
+> __Visionaries are the first people in their industry to see the potential of the
 > new technology.
-Fundamentally, __they see themselves as smarter than their
+Fundamentally, they see themselves as smarter than their
-> opposite numbers in companies__ -- and, quite often, they are.
+> opposite numbers in companies -- and, quite often, they are.
 Indeed, it is
 > their ability to see things first that they want to leverage into a
 > competitive advantage.
 That advantage can only come about if no one else has
 > discovered it.
 They do not expect, therefore, to be buying a well-tested
 > product with an extensive list of industry references.
-Indeed, __if such a
+Indeed, if such a
-> reference base exists, it may actually turn them off__, indicating that for
+> reference base exists, it may actually turn them off, indicating that for
-> this technology, at any rate, they are already too late.
+> this technology, at any rate, they are already too late.__

-🧐: Haskell is a secret weapon.
-Other languages are toys in comparison

-> Pragmatists, on the other hand, __deeply value the experience of their
+> __Pragmatists, on the other hand, deeply value the experience of their
 > colleagues__ in other companies.
 When they buy, they expect extensive
 > references, and they want a good number to come from companies in their own
 > industry segment.
 This, as we have already noted, creates a catch-22